rajeshwarpatlolla/TimePickerForIonicFramework/README2.md

 `bower install ionic-timepicker --save`

-This will install the latest version of this plugin.
+This will install the latest version of `ionic-timepicker`.
 If you wish to install any specific version(eg : 0.4.0) then

 `bower install ionic-timepicker#0.4.0 --save`